With cancel culture being ever apparent now, I wanted to share my thoughts on the topic.

 J. K. Rowling

 In December 2019, Rowling wrote a tweet supporting a researcher named Maya Forstater who was fired because she claimed that there are only two sexes, male and female, and it is impossible to change sex.
 By supporting Forstater, Rowling essentially declared that transgender people do not exist, and since then she has received a ton of backlash.
-Rowling has continuously made transphobic tweets, and you can read a complete breakdown of the transgender comments controversy, but this month she released a new book Troubled Blood under her pen name Robert Galbraith.
+Rowling has continuously made transphobic tweets, and you can read a complete breakdown of the transgender comments controversy, but in September 2020 she released a new book Troubled Blood under her pen name Robert Galbraith.
 The book follows a detective who is hunting a cisgender male serial killer who dresses as a woman to murder cisgender women.
 Since the main plot is about a man who dresses as a woman and murders women, Rowling has received even more backlash for being transphobic.
 After the release of her book.
 Rowling shared a tweet of her wearing a “This Witch Doesn’t Burn” shirt.
 The shirt itself is not problematic, but she linked the website she purchased it from, which has tons of transphobic merch including a “Notorious Transphobe” mug, a “Transwomen are Men” button, and a “Female Biology is Not an Identity” sticker to name a few.

 Since J.K.
 Rowling has continuously shared transphobic tweets and she openly supports a shop that makes transphobic merch, and she has not apologized for a single one of her tweets, is it okay for her to be canceled?
 Her tweets nowadays are filled with people who are calling her out for being transphobic while others are supporting her and using the hashtag #IStandWithRowling.